c-n-c/idaymatrix/README.md

 ### Introduction

-A small NLP kata to solve for hidden words in a matrix limited to a natural language context.
+An elementary NLP kata to solve for hidden words in a matrix.
+Words are limited to a natural language context.

 ### Pre-Requisite

+- Python 3.9+

+- A supercool package manager [PDM](https://pdm.fming.dev/),

+- Python libraries :
+    - Wikipedia library
-- you need to have PDM, Wikipedia library and nltk library
+    - nltk library

-- nltk errors are thrown if there are not supporting ntlk resources
+- nltk errors are thrown if there are no corpora support resources like stopwords

-nltk.download(<resources>) should solve the issues
+  `nltk.download(stopwords)` should solve the issue

+### Code structure
+.
+|-- README.md
+|-- __init__.py
+|-- data
+|-- main.py
+|-- pyproject.toml
+`-- wiki_corpus.py

 ### How to run

+- 1. Install project dependencies
+    `pdm install`

-- 1. Build the corpus
+- 2. Build the corpus

     `pdm run python wiki_corpus.py`

-- 2. Run the solver
+- 3. Run the solver
     `pdm run python main.py`

-- 3. Performance evaluation
+- 4. Performance evaluation

-    evaluate performance using time:
+     Use time utility to get performance insights.

     `time pdm run python main.py`